vitaliihonta/landing/mdoc/input/workflows-activities.md

     ZActivityRunOptions.default
   )
 ```
+That's it!
+Once you run the worker program, it will start picking up workflows you previously scheduled for execution.

 ## Temporal UI
 TODO add screenshots

 ## What's next
-In the next post in the series, you're going get familiar with Workflow building parts, such as Query methods, Signal methods, etc.
+In the next post in the series, you will get familiar with Workflow building parts, such as *Query methods*, *Signal methods*, etc.
-They will allow you to implement a Workflow representing user interaction.
+They will allow you to implement a Workflow responsible for user interactions.
 See you in the next part!

 ## Reference